James N. Rowe: Prisoner of war

 Page from Rowe's diary while a POW.
 Pictured is a sketch of the floorplan of the "Hacienda del Sol", an imaginary resort he came up with to lift his spirits.

 On October 29, 1963, after only three months in country, Rowe was captured by Viet Cong elements along with Captain Humberto "Rocky" R. Versace and Sergeant Daniel L. Pitzer while on an operation to drive a Viet Cong unit out of the village of Le Coeur.
 Rowe states that the VC were a main force unit due to his observations of their equipment.

 Rowe was separated from his fellow Green Berets and spent 62 months in captivity with only brief encounters with fellow American POWs.
 Rowe was held in the U Minh Forest, better known as the "Forest of Darkness," in extreme southern Vietnam.
-During most of his five years in captivity Rowe was held in a 3 × 4 × 6 ft bamboo cage.
+During most of his five years in captivity Rowe was held in a 3 × 4 × 6 foot bamboo cage.
 As an intelligence officer, Rowe possessed vital information about the disposition of defenses around the CIDG camps, the locations of mine fields, identities of friendly Vietnamese, and unit locations and strengths.
 Rowe had left his West Point ring at home in the United States, and he told his captors that he was a draftee engineer charged with building schools and other civil affairs projects.
 The Viet Cong interrogated him unsuccessfully.
-They gave him some engineering problems to solve and Rowe, relying on the basic instruction in engineering he'd received at West Point, successfully maintained his deception.
+They gave him some engineering problems to solve and Rowe, relying on the basic instruction in engineering he had received at West Point, successfully maintained his deception.

-However, Rowe's deceptive cover was blown when the Viet Cong managed to obtain a list of American high-value prisoners-of-war (POWs), and his name was in the list, identifying him as an intelligence officer.
+Rowe's deceptive cover was blown, though, when the Viet Cong managed to obtain a list of American high-value prisoners-of-war (POWs), and his name was in the list, identifying him as an intelligence officer.
 This enraged the VC, prompting them to order his execution.

 Rowe was then led deep into the jungle to be shot.
-When his would-be executioners were distracted by a flight of American helicopters, he overpowered his guard, escaped and flagged down a UH-1 helicopter piloted by Major David E. Thompson.
+When his would-be executioners were distracted by a flight of American helicopters, he overpowered his guard, escaped, and flagged down a UH-1 helicopter piloted by Major David E. Thompson.
 He was rescued on December 31, 1968.
 Rowe had been promoted to major during captivity.

 In 1971, he authored the book Five Years to Freedom, an account of his years as a prisoner of war.
-In 1974, he continued his military career in the United States Army Reserve.